 Adventurer Victor Vescovo hopes to change the landscape of exploration with his deep-sea submersible.

 Since December 2018, Popular Science has followed extreme adventurer Victor Vescovo around the globe as he worked to be the first human to touch the deepest point in all five oceans.
 In chronicling his quest, dubbed The Five Deeps, we uncover the technologies, discoveries, and controversies that come with diving to into this largely unexplored world beneath the surface.
-This way for all of our coverage.

 After Victor Vescovo climbed the Seven Summits—the highest mountain on each continent—he skied to both the North and South poles.
 Only 66 people have accomplished this dual feat of human performance, dubbed the Explorers’ Grand Slam.
 When Vescovo finished, in 2017, he certainly could have hung up his gear and felt pretty good about his place in the annals of adventure.
 But the 53-year-old private equity investor from Texas was not done.

 Vescovo had been considering what, after Everest and Antarctica, he could possibly tackle that would feel big enough.
 Outer space wasn’t really an option yet.
 Then he came up with the perfect quest.
 It would be, in a sense, the inverse of the Seven Summits.
 He called it the Five Deeps.